jafar1011/Transport/README.md

 ## Change Log – 6 - 2025/10/11
 - Drivers can not see their own ratings now (security measure).
 - CSS / Bootstrap enhancements.

+## Change Log – 7 - 2025/10/16
+- Admin control page added.
+- A master admin email (em: gaferadmin@gmail.com pw: Abcd1234!).
+- An admin can delete any post.
+- Can add more admins through the admin dashboard.
+- Can disable driver accounts through admin dashboard.
+- A Verification request will be sent to admins when a driver registers.
+- Drivers now can not add posts until an admin verify their account through admin dashboard (security measure).